 Feature Description

-ensure high availability.
-Passwords and sessions can be requested from any appliance in a Safeguard for Privileged Passwords cluster.

 This distributed clustering design also enables the recovery or continuation of vital technology infrastructure and systems following a natural or human-induced disaster.

 Approval Anywhere Leveraging One Identity Starling, you can approve or deny any access request anywhere without being on the VPN.

-Cloud support Safeguard for Privileged Passwordscan be run in the cloud using Azure.
+Cloud support Safeguard for Privileged Passwordscan be run in the cloud using Azure or AWS.

 Directory integration You can leverage your existing directory infrastructure (such as Microsoft Active Directory).
 You import directory users and directory groups.
 Directory users authenticate to Safeguard for Privileged Passwords with their directory credentials.
+Managed account users cannot be members of the Protected Users AD Security Group.

 Active Directory and LDAP data is automatically synchronized by asset or identity and authentication providers schema as shown in the following lists.

 Asset schema list

 • Users

 Username

 Password (modifiable in LDAP and not modifiable in Active Directory)

 Description

 • Groups

-Name
+• Name

-Member
+• Member

 Computer

 • Name

 Network Address

 Operating System

 Operating System Version

 Description

 Identity and Authentication Providers schema list

 • Users

 Username